w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 have similarities to aspects of optimistic and ZK rollups, which are reflected in how
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} handles the validity and availability of the parachain state.
 [Collators](./learn-collator.md), a key part of
-{{ polkadot: Polkadot's :polkadot }}{{ kusama: Kusama's :kusama }} architecture, is in principle similar to a sequencer, as collators pass data with a proof-of-validity (PoV) function for liveness and communication with the relay chain.
+{{ polkadot: Polkadot's :polkadot }}{{ kusama: Kusama's :kusama }} architecture, are in principle similar to sequencers, as collators pass data with a proof-of-validity (PoV) function for liveness and communication with the relay chain.

 Each shard, or parachain, is equipped with a unique state transition function (STF).
 This function